joshua-m-steed/startup/README.md

 ### Key features

-- A register and login page for account creation and use.
+- Page for registering or login
-- A page to select or input your predictions.
+- Ability to select user answers for their prediction
+- Ability to alter predictions
+- Ability for user to lock prediction
-- A page with a list of users and their associated scores in scoreboard format.
+- Scoreboard of users and their scores
+- Admin can access and input the correct answers

 ### Technologies